pstda2025/pstda2025.github.io/cfp.md

 <br/>

-– New privacy, security and trust opportunities and challenges in data analytics – Novel theories and modelling for privacy, security, and trust in data analytics – Private, secure, and trust deep learning for data analytics – Privacy-preserving data mining and machine learning – Federated/collaborative learning
+- New privacy, security and trust opportunities and challenges in data analytics
+- Novel theories and modelling for privacy, security, and trust in data analytics
+- Private, secure, and trust deep learning for data analytics
+- Privacy-preserving data mining and machine learning
+- Federated/collaborative learning
-– Machine unlearning
+- Machine unlearning
-– Adversarial machine learning for robust data analytics – Transfer learning for private, secure, and trust data analytics – Data poisoning and model evasion attacks and defences – Cryptographic techniques based private, secure, and trust data analytics – Privacy, security, and trust management for data analytics – Emerging approaches and strategies for the security analysis of IoT devices – Blockchain for privacy, security, and trust in data analytics – Real-world applications for private, secure and trust data analytics – Generative AI, including LLMs, for private, secure and trust data analytics – Privacy, security and privacy issues, trends, and challenges in data analytics
+- Adversarial machine learning for robust data analytics
+- Transfer learning for private, secure, and trust data analytics
+- Data poisoning and model evasion attacks and defences
+- Cryptographic techniques based private, secure, and trust data analytics
+- Privacy, security, and trust management for data analytics
+- Blockchain for privacy, security, and trust in data analytics
+- Real-world applications for private, secure and trust data analytics
+- Privacy, security and privacy issues, trends, and challenges in data analytics

 <br/>